-Anna Zofia Gąsienica Byrcyn is a literary translator and a lecturer.
+Anna Zofia Gąsienica Byrcyn was born in Zakopane, situated at the foot of the Tatra Mountains, in Poland.
+She is a literary translator and a lecturer.
 She holds a Ph.D. degree from the University of Illinois at Chicago.
-She has taught Polish language, literature, and culture courses at the University of Illinois at Chicago, Indiana University-SWSEEL, Saint Xavier University, University of Pittsburgh-SLI, Oakton College, and Loyola University.
-Additionally, she has taught French language and culture courses at Saint Xavier University and College of DuPage.
+She teaches Polish and French courses at Saint Xavier University and Lewis University.
+For a number of years, she has taught Polish language, literature, and culture courses at the University of Illinois at Chicago and Loyola University.
+She also taught Polish language courses at the Indiana University-SWSEEL, University of Pittsburgh-SLI, and Oakton Community College.
+Additionally, she taught French language courses at the College of DuPage.
 Recently, she co-translated Eliza Orzeszkowa’s novel Marta (Ohio University Press/Swallow Press, 2018).
-Her essay Motyw światła i gliny w twórczości Joanny Pollakówny oraz Jacka Sempolińskiego appeared in Strony Joanny Pollakówny (WNUKSW, 2017).
-Her article O poezji Marty Fox pędzlem Miró pisanej was issued in Śląsk (2017).
-She also wrote Pamiętnik, diariusz, dziennik w klasie języka polskiego jako odziedziczonego published by Kwartalnik Polonicum (2018) and Poetic Texts in Polish Heritage Classes for the East/West: Journal of Ukrainian Studies (2017).
+Her essay Motyw światła i gliny w twórczości Joanny Pollakówny oraz Jacka Sempolińskiego appeared in the book entitled Strony Joanny Pollakówny (WNUKSW, 2017).
+Her article O poezji Marty Fox pędzlem Miró pisanej was issued in the literary monthly journal Śląsk (2017).
+She also wrote Pamiętnik, diariusz, dziennik na lekcji języka polskiego jako odziedziczonego published by the Kwartalnik Polonicum (2018) and Poetic Texts in Polish Heritage Classes for the East/West: Journal of Ukrainian Studies (2017).
 In the past, she translated Marta Fox’s poetry available in the bilingual edition Everything That Is Impossible/ Wszystko co niemożliwe (2012).
-She published articles and translations in the Kwartalnik Polonicum, Polish Review, Sarmatian Review, Modern Poetry in Translation, Lituanus, Dirty Goat.
-Art Journal, Visual Anthropology, East/West: Journal of Ukrainian Studies, Postscriptum, Więź, and Śląsk.
+She has published articles, translations, and book reviews in the Kwartalnik Polonicum, Polish Review, Slavic and East European Journal, Sarmatian Review, Modern Poetry in Translation, Lituanus, Dirty Goat/Art Journal, Visual Anthropology, East/West: Journal of Ukrainian Studies, Postscriptum, Więź, and Śląsk.
 Her essays on the poetry, tales, legends, art, music, and dances of the Tatra Mountains appeared in the bilingual Tatra Eagle/Orzeł Tatrzański.
 Moreover, she presented numerous papers at the international conferences in the USA, Poland, England, and Canada.